demoa00/SE2_11_thesis_management/retrospective/Retrospective_03.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
+  Some tasks were easier than expected, while others were more problematic (i.e. the notification ones, and building the responsive design).

 - What lessons did you learn (both positive and negative) in this sprint?
+  We learned to better manage our time.
+On the other hand, we saw that a less precise planning leads to difficulties in developing.

 - Which improvement goals set in the previous retrospective were you able to achieve?
+  We managed to refine the mobile layout and increase the coverage of the tests.

 - Which ones you were not able to achieve?
 Why?
+  We weren't able to finish the work a couple of days before the Demo, as we planned to, because maybe we committed to too many stories (even though we managed to finish them).

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
 > Propose one or two
+For the last sprint we'll try to better estimate the amount of stories in order to finish two or three days before the deadline, to ensure that everything works properly.

 - One thing you are proud of as a Team!!
+  We created a good project with solid base, and we managed to increase the amount of story points done.